SIMEXP/fmriprep-denoise-benchmark/content/research_report/results-group.md

 Confound regressors have the potential to remove real signals in addition to motion-related noise.
-In order to evaluate this possibility, we computed modularity quality, an explicit quantification of the degree to which there are structured subnetworks in a given network - in this case the denoised connectome (Satterthwaite et al., 2012).
+In order to evaluate this possibility, we computed modularity quality, an explicit quantification of the degree to which there are structured subnetworks in a given network - in this case the denoised connectome {cite:p}`satterthwaite_impact_2012`.
-Modularity quality is quantified by graph community detection based on the Louvain method (Rubinov & Sporns, 2010), implemented in the Brain Connectivity Toolbox (Rubinov & Sporns, 2010).
+Modularity quality is quantified by graph community detection based on the Louvain method {cite:p}`rubinov2010`, implemented in the Brain Connectivity Toolbox {cite:p}`rubinov2010`.

 ```{code-cell}
 from fmriprep_denoise.visualization import motion_metrics